 There is no stopping Tim Blair, an ultramarathon runner and social entrepreneur from Tasmania.

-After completing the City2Surf in Sydney, Tim journeyed to Nepal to run an epic two hundred and twenty kilometres from Pokhara to Kathmandu.
+After completing the 2016 City2Surf in Sydney, Tim journeyed to Nepal to run an epic 220 kilometres from Pokhara to Kathmandu.
 He ran the distance over three days and reached his destination on 17 September.

 Both runs were to help others with funds raised supporting The Kids’ Cancer Project and the Pemba Sherpa Foundation which will be using money raised to build schools for Nepalese children.

 The conditions in Nepal were harsh; running along roads with no hard shoulder and trucks barrelling past.
 Tim pushed on in thirty-five-to forty-degree heat with seventy-five percent humidity each day.

 He set a cracking pace and the country side of rice paddy fields turned to mountain villages with the locals welcoming him as he passed through.

 On day three, just fifteen kilometres short of his final stop for the day, Tim collapsed with extreme heat exhaustion.